ICFC's Project Selection Criteria

-- have a good chance of succeeding;
+- have biodiversity conservation at a primary goal, with a good chance of succeeding;

 - provide lasting conservation gains that are ecologically sustainable;

-- represent good value for money;
+- represent good value in relation to cost and risk;

 - not have scientific or other research as a primary purpose;

-- not be sustainable development projects with conservation as a secondary component;
+- not be sustainable development projects with conservation as a secondary component.

 Conservation projects or actions may: